Supreme Court asked to preserve abortion pill access rules

 Common side effects with mifepristone include cramping, bleeding, nausea, headache and diarrhea.
 In rare cases, women can experience excess bleeding that requires surgery to stop.

 Still, in loosening restrictions on mifepristone, FDA regulators cited “exceedingly low rates of serious adverse events.”

 More than 5.6 million women in the U.S. had used the drug as of June 2022, according to the FDA.
-In that period, the agency received 4,200 reports of complications in women, or less than one tenth of 1% of women who took the drug.
+In that period, the agency received 4,200 reports of complications in women, or less than one-tenth of 1% of women who took the drug.

 Associated Press writers Paul Weber in Austin, Texas, and Lindsay Whitehurst in Washington contributed to this report.